Getting Started with Load Cells

-In bar strain gauge load cells, the cell is set up in a “Z” formations so that torque is applied to the bar and the four strain gauges on the cell will measure the bending distortion, two measuring compression and two tension.
-When these four strain gauges are set up in a wheatctone bridge formation, it is easy to accurately measure the small changes in resistance from the strain gauges.
+In bar strain gauge load cells, the cell is set up in a "Z" formations so that torque is applied to the bar and the four strain gauges on the cell will measure the bending distortion, two measuring compression and two tension.
+When these four strain gauges are set up in a wheatstone bridge formation, it is easy to accurately measure the small changes in resistance from the strain gauges.

-In this tutorial we will be focusing on strain gauge load cells like the ones SparkFun carries:
+In this tutorial, we will be focusing on strain gauge load cells like the ones SparkFun carries:

 Most strain gauge load cells work in very similar ways, but may vary in size, material, and mechanical setup, which can lead to each cell having different max loads and sensitivities that they can handle.
 For a few possible load cell mechanical setups, check out the hookup guide with the load cell setup.

 Strain Gauge Basics

 A strain gauge is a device that measures electrical resistance changes in response to, and proportional of, strain (or pressure or force or whatever you so desire to call it) applied to the device.
 The most common strain gauge is made up of very fine wire, or foil, set up in a grid pattern in such a way that there is a linear change in electrical resistance when strain is applied in one specific direction, most commonly found with a base resistance of 120Ω, 350Ω, and 1,000Ω.

 Each strain gauge has a different sensitivity to strain, which is expressed quantitatively as the gauge factor (GF).
 The gauge factor is defined as the ratio of fractional change in electrical resistance to the fractional change in length (strain).
 (The gauge factor for metallic strain gauges is typically around 2.)